OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide-certificate.md

     At this point you should have the following 7 values:
     1. Application (client) ID for the user bot.
-    2. Client secret for the user bot.
-    3. Directory (tenant) ID.
+    2. Directory (tenant) ID.
-    4. Application (client) Id for the author bot.
+    3. Application (client) Id for the author bot.
-    5. Client secret for the author bot.
-    6. Application (client) Id for the Microsoft Graph App.
+    4. Application (client) Id for the Microsoft Graph App.
-    7. Client secret for the Microsoft Graph App.

     We recommend that you copy the values, we will need them later.